Flax on the brain

 It’s very gratifying to hear that the book has inspired or reinvigorated people’s interest in weaving.
 Mina Timutimu of Whakatane writes:

 I received your contact details from a colleague and have read your book hence the request to purchase same.
 We live in a remote rural area with access to flax of good quality because the community take good care of the resource and make sure that it is cleaned regularly.
 Your directions are easy to follow in fact the book is beautifully presented.
-As a result we have commenced weekly raranga (weaving) which have become very popular, not only with floral but incorporting kete, whariki, (mat), kete whakairo (intricate patterened kete) by experienced tutors.
+As a result we have commenced weekly raranga (weaving) which have become very popular, not only with floral but incorporting kete, whariki, (mat), kete whakairo (intricate patterned kete) by experienced tutors.

 It’s especially nice to hear that the book works for children and beginners as well as experienced weavers.
 Ruth from Cambridge writes: “… some of our 4 year olds (I work in an early childhood centre) can even follow the pictures,” and Bev from Opotiki mentions that … ” your diagrams are so great that she was making the flowers using diagrams only.”